Rem0o/FanControl.Releases/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**If you are experiencing a crash**
+Link the relevant/associated Windows EventViewer logs, and also FanControl's own log.txt.

 **Describe the bug**
 [A clear and concise description of what the bug is.
 Screenshots are worth a thousand words.
 Hardware support requests do NOT count as a bug.
 See https://github.com/Rem0o/FanControl.Releases#issues-and-hardware-compatibility.]